Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 ![image](https://github.com/user-attachments/assets/b8e6e42e-57b6-45d8-aba3-f2ec3b99d4a5)

-Any 802.11 device that wishes to transmit in the medium should send `RTS (Request to Send)` frame – **requesting for medium access to the AP**.
-The latter then responds with `CTS (Clear to Send)` frame that includes the `Duration/ID field`, which helps the station to set its `NAV timer`.
+Any 802.11 device that wishes to transmit in the medium should send `RTS (Request to Send)` frame **requesting for medium access to the AP**.
+Then, the AP responds with `CTS (Clear to Send)` frame that includes the `Duration/ID` field, which helps the STA to set its `NAV` timer.

 ## 🙋🛜🚦 Background Concepts: `Duration/ID`